-Lansing — At least three lawmakers, backed by two former governors, are pushing to change the way Michigan picks members of the top three university boards as well as candidates for attorney general and secretary of state.
+Lansing — At least three lawmakers, backed by two former governors, are pushing to change the way Michigan picks members of the top three university boards, as well as candidates for attorney general and secretary of state.

 Currently, the Republican and Democratic nominees for attorney general and secretary of state and the board nominees of the University of Michigan, Michigan State University and Wayne State University are chosen at party endorsement conventions and then appear on the November general election ballots.

-But the joint resolutions introduced Thursday in the House and Senate would ask voters to change that process by amending the Michigan Constitution to place the secretary of state and attorney general nominating votes on the August primary ballot and to move the university board election process to a gubernatorial appointment system.
+But the joint resolutions introduced Thursday in the House and Senate would ask voters to change that process by amending the Michigan Constitution to place the secretary of state and attorney general nominating votes on the August primary ballot and move the university board election process to a gubernatorial appointment system.

 The Senate joint resolution was sponsored by Sen. Ed McBroom, R-Waucedah Township, and the House joint resolution was sponsored by state Rep. Greg Markkanen, R-Hancock, and former House Speaker Joe Tate, D-Detroit.
+Gov. Gretchen Whitmer, in a statement Friday, said the plans were an “interesting solution” that should be given “thoughtful consideration” by lawmakers.

 The board appointment process outlined in the resolution resembles the process used to appoint board members at Michigan’s other 12 public universities — a setup, McBroom argued, that yields vastly better outcomes.

-“We know this system’s not working very well and we know what does work well.
+“We know this system’s not working very well, and we know what does work well.
 Let’s change over to that,” McBroom said.

 Likewise, the April 19 Michigan Democratic Party convention has spurred calls for audits and reform from multiple top Democrats after problems with the vote-counting system and questions about whether the party’s own rules for the candidate nomination event were followed.